manicogaming/CSGOBetterBots/README.md

 # Edited Plugins

-In here there are some plugins that I personality edited to add the features of those plugins to the BOTs.
+In here there are some plugins that I personally edited to add the features of those plugins to the BOTs.
 I'm using these edited plugins on a Local Server because on a public server I'll get a Token ban.

 I edited the following plugins.

+**PLUGINS ONLY COMPATIBLE WITH WINDOWS**

 # [SQL Matches](https://forums.alliedmods.net/showthread.php?t=312488)
 - The following is now added to the database